etesync/server/README.md

 # Production deployment

+There are more details about a proper production setup using Daphne and Nginx in the [wiki](https://github.com/etesync/server/wiki/Production-setup-using-Daphne-and-Nginx).

-EteSync is based on Django so you should refer to one of the following
+Etebase is based on Django so you should refer to one of the following
   * The instructions of the Django project [here](https://docs.djangoproject.com/en/2.2/howto/deployment/wsgi/).
   * Instructions from uwsgi [here](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).

-There are more details about a proper production setup using uWSGI and Nginx in the [wiki](https://github.com/etesync/server/wiki/Production-setup-using-uWSGI-and-Nginx).

 The webserver should also be configured to serve Etebase using TLS.
-A guide for doing so can be found in the [wiki](https://github.com/etesync/server/wiki/Setup-HTTPS-for-EteSync) as well.
+A guide for doing so can be found in the [wiki](https://github.com/etesync/server/wiki/Setup-HTTPS-for-Etebase) as well.

 # Usage